BadeaTayea/Symbolic-PDE-Discovery/README.md

 u_t = -5.56656\, u\, u_x - 0.88657\, u_{xxx} - 0.10044\, u\, u_{xxx}
 $$

-Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to emerge from the Korteweg–De Vries equation (KdV equation) equation.
+Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to emerge from the **Korteweg–De Vries (KdV) equation**.

 The quality and accuracy of the prediction is demonstrated by both quantitative error metrics and qualitative visualizations.